fs2019-atml/face-to-cartoon/README.md

 The `Report.ipynb` covers the details of the project.

 ## Demo
-You find an interactive Demo und `code/Demo.ipynb`.
+You find an interactive demo under `code/Demo.ipynb`.

 ## Code
 More details to the code are in `code/README.md`.